 IKEA Dresser + Bookcases for a Built-In Look

 Years ago, when I was working on my twin girls' shared bedroom, I combined basic IKEA chests of drawers and Billy Bookcases to create a massive amount of storage.
 Even though the IKEA pieces didn't match, I painted all the pieces the same color (yes, you can paint IKEA furniture that is laminate using this tutorial) to unify them.
 I also added real wood to the back of the Billy Bookcases which immediately elevated them.

 We transformed these same dresser/bookcases a couple of years later when our girls moved into separate bedrooms and Avery inherited these pieces for her room.
 When we moved them into Avery's room I painted them a gorgeous deep purple with the same wood backing we had DIY'd previously.

-Leather and Brass Campaign Dresser: IKEA Rast Hack by Vintage Revivals.
+I adore this IKEA Rast hack.
+Now it looks like an expensive leather and brass campaign dresser!
 This plain dresser was just that – plain, boring, BASIC.
 Mandy from Vintage Revivals turned it into an amazing bedside table with leather and brass details with just a few simple-to-follow steps.

-IKEA Tarva Hack from All Things G&D. This is such a clever way to increase storage in your kitchen (or any other room, for that matter).
+This is such a clever way to increase storage in your kitchen (or any other room, for that matter).
 I love the new hardware and top, and chopping off the legs was a genius idea!
-Using a piece of furniture with storage to separate your living room and dining area is a great way to design an open floorplan.
+Using a piece of furniture with storage to separate your living room and dining area is a great way to design an open floor plan.